 During the previous period, the Company conducted due diligence procedures according to Law 74/2019 for the biological waste storage area resulting from IAZ no.1 ("Vadu cassettes"), a process ongoing in compliance with EPA Constanta.
 Technical project was submitted to the authority at the establish deadline.
-Also, the procedure in order to obtain Environmental agreement is ongoing, the Company submitted necessary documentation.
+Also, the procedure in order to obtain Environmental agreement is ongoing, the Company submitted necessary documentation, but additional information / clarifications were requested by EPA Constanta, within a new established deadline.

-Management determined a constructive obligation for parent company rehabilitation of the cassettes, prompting an assessment as of December 31, 2021, resulting in a provision computation.
+Management determined a constructive obligation for the Company for rehabilitation of the cassettes, prompting an assessment as of December 31, 2021, resulting in a provision computation.